On the functoriality of marked families: Marked schemes and Hilbert schemes

 and to any ring homomorphism $f: A \rightarrow B$ the map

-Grothendieck first showed that this functor is representable \cite{Groth}.
+Grothendieck first defined this functor and showed that it is representable \cite{Groth}.
 The Hilbert scheme $\HilbScheme{n}{p(t)}$ is defined as the scheme representing the Hilbert functor and it is classically constructed as a subscheme of a suitable Grassmannian.
 Let us briefly recall how (for a detailed exposition see \cite{IarrobinoKleiman,HaimSturm,BLMR}).
 By Gotzmann's Regularity theorem (\cite[Satz (2.9)]{Gotzmann} and \cite[Lemma C.23]{IarrobinoKleiman}), there exists a positive integer $r$ only depending on $p(t)$, called \emph{Gotzmann number}, for which the ideal sheaf $\mathcal{I}_X$ of each scheme $X \in \HilbFunctor{n}{p(t)}(A)$ is $r$-regular (in the sense of Castelnuovo-Mumford regularity).
 This implies that the morphism